All Candles are Born Neutral

 After a candle is born the battle begins.
 The bulls and the bears fight it out and the candle displays to us who is winning.
 If there are more buyers in the market you will see the candle move up and form a bullish candle.
 If there are more sellers you will see the candle move down and become a bearish candle.
 You may be thinking this is all very obvious but think about it for a second.
 That little candle is an indicator that tells you who is currently winning the battle, the bulls or the bears.
 Don't you find that amazing?

 A bullish candle is what traders call any candle that has a bullish body.
-So after the baby candle grows up and dies (closes) if it dies with a bullish body, it is a bullish candle.
-If it has a strong bullish body it is a strong bullish candle.
-If it has a small bullish body it is a weak bullish candle.
+After the baby candle grows up and dies (closes) with a bullish body, it is a bullish candle.
+If it has a strong bullish body, it is a strong bullish candle.
+If it has a small bullish body, it is a weak bullish candle.
 Simple, right?
-But think about it.
-The candle does not only tell you the price it tells you the bulls are winning and they have power.
+But, think about it.
+The candle does not only tell you the price, it tells you the bulls are winning and they have power.
 There are more buyers than sellers!

 This is critical information in this market.
 If your system tells you to go short but the candle is clearly bullish, it might be a good idea to hold off on the short.
 Why would anybody go short when there are more buyers in the market?